Undergraduate Fellowship on Native American Health

 What essay questions will be on the application form?

 • Please describe any personal and academic strengths you bring to the Fellows cohort.
-As an undergraduate, it can be difficult to recognize your many strengths.
-We encourage you to attend the information and application preparation workshops, where we will help you identify and describe your strengths.
-Strengths could include, but are not limited to: growing up as a member of a tribal community; experience conducting or assisting on a research project; familiarity with public policy; video production skills; written communication or public speaking skills; appreciation for working in groups; strong commitment to working in Native communities after college; speaking multiple languages; international education experiences; and many many others!
+Strengths could include, but are not limited to: growing up as a member of a tribal community; experience conducting or assisting on a research project; familiarity with public policy or a health issue; video production skills; written communication or public speaking skills; appreciation for working in groups; strong commitment to working in Native communities after college; speaking multiple languages; international education experiences; and many others!
 (2500 character maximum).

 • Please describe your experiences with community engagement, service and/or volunteerism.
 We encourage you to think broadly when describing your experiences.
 You may initially think that caring for a grandparent does not qualify as service, but it absolutely does.
 We are interested in learning how you interact with your community, including your extended family.
 An experience does not have to be formal (for instance, an internship at a local clinic) to be life-changing.
 (2500 character maximum)